 have to be increased.

-Throttling has become a issue of concern for the average customer as
+Broadband throttling has become a issue of concern for the average

 the limits are no longer 10 or 20 times what most people would be